Reviewed on 1/5/2022

 Council: The Connecticut Rivers Council is responding to concerns related to Coronavirus (COVID-19).
 We are following recommendations of both national and state Departments of Health, and local Healthcare officials, and we are doing our part in trying to limit the spread of the virus.
-Effective Monday, June 1st, 2020, we are postponing or cancelling all Council and District in-person activities and meetings through June.
-In addition, overnight camping at our Council owned properties will not be permitted and are closed until further notice.
-We will be granting refunds for Council/District events and camp reservations affected.
+Effective Friday, November 6th 2020; Connecticut Rivers Council COVID-19 Update.
+With Governor Lamont’s announcement this week of rolling back to Phase 2.1, we have received many questions regarding how this affects Scouting activities.
+Below is our latest guidance.
+This takes effect November 1, 2021.